Vaesea/godottux/README.md

 - Plant (Default version would wake up even when Small Tux is detected, but you'd be able to change options in it to make it like the actual Plant enemy)
 - Toad
 - End Sequence "Stop Tux" thing that pauses everything
-- Add stars when Tux reaches the end of the level, not just when Tux gets the star powerup.
 - BadGuy.gd should be maintainable at some point.
 To do this, any enemy that breaks should be made it's own separate thing.
 - Improve certain enemies (like Igel)
 - Just polish basically everything